 If none of these files are found, the Agent Manager attempts to create its own kerberos configuration file, based on the detected settings.
-The detection can only be done on Windows, so on Unix, the file is not generated.
-On Unix platforms, you need to create your own Kerberos configuration files to establish WinRM connections using Negotiate authentication.
+The detection can only be done on Windows, and on Unix, the empty file is generated.

 To detect the settings on Windows, the following environment variables are checked: